 - Over 110 million people watch the game in the U.S. and many more in other countries

-- A huge chunk of the American viewers, somewhere between 30-45 per cent, admit to watching the Super Bowl only for the commercials and not the actual game
+- A huge chunk of the American viewers, somewhere between 30-45 percent, admit to watching the Super Bowl only for the commercials and not the actual game

 How the Super Bowl is consumed

-A January 2017 research conducted by Penn Schoen Berland (PSB) in partnership with Burson-Marsteller and Fan Experience showed that technological advancements and social media was slowly changing the way people were watching “the game”, giving marketers interesting insights.
+A January 2017 research conducted by Penn Schoen Berland (PSB) in partnership with Burson-Marsteller and Fan Experience showed that technological advancements and social media were slowly changing the way people were watching “the game”, giving marketers interesting insights.